-ONE STAGE SURGERY (implant and dental crown in the same visit) is a real option in our clinic, and the patients opting for it can leave the practice with an implant and an implant crown on the same day in which extraction was performed.
+The ONE STAGE SURGERY system (implant and dental crown in the same session) is a real system in our office where the patient can leave on the same day the extraction was performed, with an implant and including the provisional crown on the implant.

 Surgical guides are another innovation that we use and that helps us position implants and prefigure the exact position of the future teeth from as early as the CT stage.

 - After the examination performed in our clinic, the surgeon takes a set of imprints which will serve as a basis for opaque-base casts;